chrisburnell/chrisburnell.com/src/posts/articles/2014-02-09-lets-look-back.md

 <aside><p><code>autoprefixer -i</code> to run <em>Autoprefixer</em> from the command line.</p></aside>

-Fortunately there’s a great tool that plugs into *Can I Use*’s API: [Autoprefixer](https://github.com/postcss/autoprefixer "Autoprefixer").
-In short, it "[parses] CSS and add[s] vendor prefixes to rules by Can I Use".
+Fortunately there’s a great tool that plugs into *Can I use...*’s API: [Autoprefixer](https://github.com/postcss/autoprefixer "Autoprefixer").
+In short, it "[parses] CSS and add[s] vendor prefixes to rules by Can I use".
 That gets rid of the headache of updating vendor prefixes to match my arbitrary set of browser support rules, and I don’t even have to write them in my CSS anymore. *Very* convenient… but not the perfect solution; I still have to manually run this command whenever I want to compile.

 --------